-3. To Do and Notice with students-[adapted from
+3. Demonstrate and/or do with the students-[adapted from

-https://ceetep.oregonstate.edu/sites/ceetep.oregonstate.edu/files/10-pasta\quake.pdf]
+https://ceetep.oregonstate.edu/sites/ceetep.oregonstate.edu/files/10-pasta\quake.pdf ]

-Complete this activity with the students, demonstrating what to do and having students complete the activity for a Magnitude 5 and Magnitude 6 earthquake.
-Consider demonstrating the magnitude 7 earthquake (with 900 pieces of spaghetti) as this bundle is spaghetti resource intensive!
+Complete this activity with the students, explaining and/or demonstrating what to do and having students complete the activity for a Magnitude 5 and Magnitude 6 earthquake.
+Consider only demonstrating the magnitude 7 earthquake (with 900 pieces of spaghetti) as this bundle is spaghetti resource intensive!

-- (a) Hold up one piece of spaghetti.
+(a) Hold up one piece of spaghetti.
 Bend the piece between your hands until it breaks.
 Notice the work it takes to break the spaghetti.
 Call this a 5 on the Pasta Magnitude scale.
 Hold up a bundle of 30 pieces of spaghetti.
 Bend the bundle until it breaks.
 Notice the work it takes to break the bundle.
 If the pasta magnitude scale were like the earthquake magnitude scale this would be a Pasta Magnitude 6 break.
 Hold up 900 pieces of pasta, the remainder of the package.
 Bend the bundle until it breaks.
 Notice the work it takes to break the bundle.
-This is a Pasta Magnitude 7 break. - (b) Explain to the students What's Going On? {for the teacher: The magnitude scales for earthquakes are logarithmic scales.
+This is a Pasta Magnitude 7 break.

+(b) Explain to the students -

+•What's Going On?
+The magnitude scales for earthquakes are logarithmic scales.
 In particular for the Richter scale, each increase of 1 unit on the scale, say from 6 to 7, represented an increase of one order of magnitude, i.e. times 10, in the amount of motion recorded on a particular type of seismograph.
 The now-common Moment Magnitude scale was defined because the Richter scale does not adequately differentiate between the largest earthquakes.
-The new "moment magnitude" scale is a new technique of using the Richter scale.} earthquake.
-That's why we increased the number of spaghetti noodles from 1 to 30 to 900 (900 = $30 \times 30$ ).
+The new "moment magnitude" scale is a new technique of using the Richter scale.